-- 1. The measurements visible in the Measurements View are present because a protocol is active in the Measurements View.
+The measurements visible in the Measurements View are present because a protocol is active..
 As soon as the protocol is changed the measurements will change.
-To store measurements and work with them further, you must create a Measurement item. - 2.
-Select Make Measurement Item... from the Measurements menu.
+To store measurements and work with them further, you must create a Measurement item.

-Make Measurement liem
+1. Select Make Measurement Item... from the Measurements menu.

-Store the measurements in:
+Store the measurements ir

-• A new measurement item calle d:
+A new measurement Experiment 1 item called:

-This existing measurement iter n:
+O This existing measure ement item:

-Objects.
-3
+vesicles Å V

 Measure:

-() Selected timepoint(s)
+Selected timepoint(s)

 All timepoints

-[]·Ca

-- 3. Select to make a new measurement item and enter a name for it, or add these measurements to an existing table, which may be made from the same data or from different data.
+- 2. Select to make a new measurement item.

+- 3. Enter a name for it, or add these measurements to an existing table, which may be made from the same data or from different data.
 Measurement items may combine measurements from different sources.
 Measurements may be made all on timepoints or selected timepoints.
-If no timepoints are selected the current timepoint is measured. - 4.
-Click on OK.
+If no timepoints are selected the current timepoint is measured.

+- 4. Click OK.

-A progress bar may be shown on screen while the measurements are being made.
+A progress bar may be shown on screen while the measurements are being taken.
 A new item will be added to the library.